Commercial Printing Equipment

 - To gauge productivity, always check your clicks against the recommended speed in your manual.
 Running equipment at top speed may not give you the best results.
 You might produce more at lower speeds with fewer stops.

-- If your machine adds to your existing workflow, make certain your staffers know how to operate it and connect it seamlessly to all hardware and software.
+- If your machine adds to your existing workflow, ensure your staffers know how to operate it and connect it seamlessly to all hardware and software.